phamous2day/cfaSafetySpots/README.md

 ## Binding input fields to Controller using Angular
 Got really close to polishing up an MVP.
 Right now, it has school GPS coordinates hardcoded and ability to make markers.
 However, I had a tough time understanding how "angular.extend" works.
 Little googling brought me to a good example.
 Let's consider the following transformation:

-Traditionally, how to write a function for ng-click would looke like this if modifying an object:
+Traditionally, how to write a function for ng-click would looks like this if modifying an object:

 ```js
 app.controller(‘ThingController’, [ ‘$scope’, function($scope) {